alandtse/MergeMapper/README.md

 This project allows for using default Vcpkg configuration when none is externally specified (e.g. from the command line or when built as a dependency via Vcpkg).
 This makes development in your dev environment simpler.
-To auto-detect Vcpkg you must set an environment variable `VCPKG_INSTALLATION_ROOT` to the path to your Vcpkg install.
+To auto-detect Vcpkg you must set an environment variable `VCPKG_ROOT` to the path to your Vcpkg install.
 To do so open Control Panel and go to System.
 On the left-hand side click About.
 You will now see an option on the right-hand side of the window for "Advanced system settings".
 You will get a window with a number of options; click "Environment Variables".

 ![Environment Variables Button](docs/vcpkg-system-properties.png)

-In the environment variables screen click New and enter `VCPKG_INSTALLATION_ROOT` as the variable name.
+In the environment variables screen click New and enter `VCPKG_ROOT` as the variable name.
 For the value, enter the full path to your Vcpkg install.
 Note that this variable is not picked up by currently-running applications, until they are restarted.